A correlated pseudo-marginal approach to doubly intractable problems: Conclusions and future research

 We propose the signed block PMMH with the block-Poisson estimator to carry out exact inference in general doubly intractable problems.
-Our method requires only an unbiased estimator of the normalising function, which makes it applicable to a wider range of problems than its competitors, which often require perfect sampling from the model.
+Our method requires only an unbiased estimator of the normalising function, which makes it applicable to a wider range of problems than its competitors, such as the exchange algorithm, which requires perfect sampling from the model.
+Moreover, we derive a finite-sample result that ensures, with high probability, that the denominator of the importance sampling estimator does not approach zero, eliminating a critical breakdown scenario in signed PMMH algorithms overlooked in the literature.

 Compared with the Russian roulette method in \cite{lyne2015russian}, the block-Poisson estimator achieves a smaller variance of the logarithmic difference in the likelihood estimates in the MH acceptance ratio by its use of correlated pseudo-marginal updates.
 Moreover, the Russian roulette method lacks guidelines on how to tune its hyperparameters.
-We derive heuristic guidelines based on analytical statistical properties of our estimator.
-The Ising model example in Section \ref{sec: ising model} suggests that our approach is about twice as efficient as the Russian roulette method.
+We derive heuristic guidelines based on analytically derived statistical properties of our estimator.
+The Ising model example in Section \ref{sec: ising model} suggests that our approach is 2 to 14 times as efficient (time normalised) as the Russian roulette methods.
+For the Kent distribution in Section \ref{subsec: kent_dist} with the largest number of observations case ($n=1{,}000$), the improvement factors range between 17 to 35 times against RR-aux and more than 70-140 against RR.

-Despite its wide applicability, the signed PMMH algorithm (with both block-Poisson and Russian roulette methods) is computationally costly when unbiasedly estimating the normalising function.
-The Ising model example shows that AIS is required multiple times during each iteration for both the block-Poisson and Russian roulette methods.
-This prevents the computing time of the PM methods being competitive with other methods which do not require estimating the normalising function.
-However, the algorithm gives exact inference with minimal assumptions on the structure of the model and therefore applies to a wider range of problems.

-When the normalising function is an infinite sum as in the Kent distribution, the block-Poisson estimator can be obtained relatively cheaply, making the signed block PMMH with the block-Poisson estimator computationally efficient.
-Our proposed method enables the first exact Bayesian analysis on the Kent distribution.
-Moreover, for some settings of the Kent distribution, we show that the Bayesian estimator is superior to the maximum likelihood and method of moments estimators.